chriscross0/go-restcountries/README.md

 - All - get all countries
 - Name - search countries by name, including the option of an exact or partial match
+- Capital - search countries by capital city.
+Uses a partial match.

 ## Usage